-As you start out on your journey, you’ve probably had a lot of questions about your coaching pricing strategy: How much must you charge for your services?
+As you start out on your journey, you’ve probably had a lot of questions about your life coaching packages and pricing strategy: How much must you charge for your services?
 Is the price point in league with your competitors’?
 Whatever the demand or supply may be, your services should not be so exorbitant as to dispel future clients.
 Nor should your services be offered at dirt cheap rates with an aim to beat competition – it won’t sustain you or your brand in the long run.
-The idea is to put your smartest foot forward while pricing coaching packages in a highly competitive market.
-In this blog, we tell you how exactly to zero in on your pricing and what factors should you consider in order to determine it.
+The idea is to put your smartest foot forward while pitching life coaching fees packages in a highly competitive market.
+In this blog, we tell you how exactly to zero in on your life coaching packages and fees pricing and what factors should you consider in order to offer competitive life coaching packages.
 Read on!

-Factors you should consider while fixing coaching packages prices
+Factors you should consider while fixing life coaching packages prices

-There are a number of ways you can fix a price for your coaching packages.
+There are a number of ways you can fix a price for your life coaching packages.
 But what would be suitable for you will depend on various factors such as your niche, the market you cater to, your experience, your clients, etc. According to the executive coach and founder and CEO of Clear Impact Consulting Group Dr. Joel M. Rothaizer, “you need to integrate multiple perspective in setting your prices”.
-Here are some determinants that may help you adopt the ideal strategy in pricing coaching packages:
+Here are some determinants that may help you adopt the ideal strategy in pricing life coaching packages and fees:

 1. Working backward with your monthly income